|Pregnancy food safety

 How we checked this

 We checked CDC guidance for pregnant people, CDC Listeria information on deli foods, and FoodSafety.gov pregnancy food-safety guidance.
-The article treats Subway as a real-world sandwich example, but the safety logic comes from the food pattern: deli meat temperature, deli-salad fillings, refrigeration, recalls, and symptoms.
+We also refreshed the page after GSC showed a May 18-21 impression drop for Subway query variants without a matching ranking-position collapse.
+The article treats Subway as a real-world sandwich example, but the safety logic comes from the food pattern: deli meat temperature, premade deli-salad fillings, sprouts, refrigeration, recalls, and symptoms.
 Doola does not diagnose foodborne illness or guarantee restaurant handling.

 Related Subway pregnancy questions